 - Who's your pick to win?

-- What kind of economic impact do you expect the Super Bowl will have on the Atlanta metro area?
+- What kind of economic impact do you expect the Super Bowl will have on the Miami metro area?

 - What trends do you expect from the commercials this year?
 Is Super Bowl ad time an effective investment for companies?

 - What are the biggest issues facing the future of the league economically?